Wologman/Python_Notes/VS Code for Python.md

 ##### Workaround ideas

 I haven't finished thinking this through.
-How many places could I specify a pythonpath?
+How many places could I specify a python path?
 Launch?
 Terminal settings, settings, export from the terminal, from the python code, from extrapaths in settings.

 - Switch to PyCharm, or Spyder [Here are the isntructions for PyCharm](https://docs.qgis.org/3.22/en/docs/pyqgis_developer_cookbook/plugins/ide_debugging.html)
 - Leave the .env file as desired (for other editors, reproducibility), but manually add the required paths to extrapaths, terminal settings, & the debugger.
 Seems reasonable if not a lot of paths.
-- PIP or conda install dotenv in the environment for VSCode, run the code below, handle the error when running from another environment where the imports aren't needed (like QGIS for example)
+- PIP or Conda install dotenv in the environment for VSCode, run the code below, handle the error when running from another environment where the imports aren't needed (like QGIS for example)
 ```python
 	try:
 		from dotenv import load_dotenv